isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/data-access/value-readers/framework/value-accessor-value-reader.rst

 .. tip::

-    This value reader is used by the :ref:`framework-fallback-value-reader` that ensures an email address is available on the xDB contact when CRM is updated using data from xDB.
+    This value reader is used by the :doc:`fallback` value reader, which ensures an email address is available on the xDB contact when CRM is updated using data from xDB.

     The fallback value reader uses value readers, but the ability to access